Overcoming burnout is an important aspect of healthy workout recovery. See our hub on workout recovery to learn much more.

 When fitness centers closed mid-March in response to COVID-19, many regular gym goers were tasked with converting gym routines to at-home regimes.
 At the onset of the quarantine, there was a choice to stay resilient and resourceful or lose momentum towards exercise goals.

 Many of us met this unique challenge with a stride, replacing the cable or plate-loaded exercises we would do at the gym with a dumbbell, kettlebell, or bodyweight exercises.
-There was even an increase in personal fitness equipment purchased for the home to help regular gym goer’s transition to the stay-at-home order with ease.

 This blog will explore six ways you can combat this exercise burnout while exercising from home.

 But first, let's define exercise burnout really quick!

 In general, exercise burnout is a state that can accumulate from various factors over time and can derail our best intentions.
 Symptoms may include fatigue, low motivation, and reduced performance and productivity, to name a few.